Why Child Support Is Necessary

 How to Enforce a Child Support Order

-If your ex refuses to make child support payments, you should speak with an experienced child support lawyer as soon as possible.
+If your ex refuses to make child support payments, you should speak with an experienced lawyer as soon as possible.
 Too many parents try and make do for far too long.
 Withholding child support payments is illegal, and you can petition the court to have the order enforced.
 When this happens, the court will conduct a hearing and determine the best course of action.

 When enforcing a child support order, the court may decide to: